ToshioCP/Gtk4-tutorial/gfm/sec26.md

 ```

 This callback is called when the GtkDrawingArea is shown.
-It is the only call because the window is not resizable.
+This is called only once since the window is not resizable.

 It creates image surfaces for `surface` and `surface_save`.
 The `surface` surface is painted white, which is the background color.